anadonos/anadonos/README.md

 - [Linkedin](https://www.linkedin.com/in/anamaria-donos/)
 - [Behance](https://www.behance.net/anadonos)
 - [Instagram](https://www.instagram.com/anadonos/#)
-- [Youtube](https://www.youtube.com/@PipikiAdventures) --not really a portfolio channel but if you're a dog lover, my vizsla will definetly bring a smile to your face 😉 🐾
+- [Youtube](https://www.youtube.com/@PipikiAdventures) (_not really a portfolio channel, but if you're a dog lover my vizsla will definetly bring a smile to your face_ 😉 🐾)